cs480x-21c/02-DataVis-5Ways/README.md

 # R + ggplot2
 I ran into a lot of bugs when trying to set up R and ggplot (and I also learned that most of the help out there is based on RStudio).
 However, once I got it up and running it was super simple to implement!
 Really surprised me.
 R seems to be the tool to use when you just want to visualize things and don't really care about incorporating it into a website.
 To visualize the data, I used ggplot2's geom_point

-I  relied on documentation and this website (https://365datascience.com/tutorials/r-tutorials/ggplot2-scatter-plot/) to implement the visualization
+I  relied on documentation and this website (https://365datascience.com/tutorials/r-tutorials/ggplot2-scatter-plot/) and https://www.datanovia.com/en/blog/how-to-create-a-bubble-chart-in-r-using-ggplot2/to implement the visualization
 ![ggplot2](img/ggplot2.png)

 # Python + Altair + pandas